 Once a week, quiet Gros Islet shows its other, more extroverted face, as home of a wildly popular and long-established Friday-night street party.
 Vendors’ stalls form an outdoor stage several blocks long, and the rum and Piton beer flow freely.
 When they aren’t dancing to soca, zouk, and reggae, partiers can refuel themselves with freshly caught and cooked seafood and barbecued chicken.
 The party goes late, and you can hear the music way off — just follow your ears.

 With its twin hills creating a distinctive profile, Pigeon Island, across Rodney Bay from Gros Islet, once really was an island, but the construction of a causeway in 1972 joined it to the mainland.
-Now a national park, Pigeon Island over the centuries was home to indigenous Arawaks and Caribs, the base of sixteenth-century pirate François le Clerc, then site of a British fort.
+Now a national park, Pigeon Island over the centuries was home to the indigenous First Peoples, the base of 16th-century pirate François le Clerc, then site of a British fort.
 To improve the sightlines and permit surveillance of French warships, Admiral George Rodney is supposed to have ordered all the island’s trees cut down.
-Later on, the island served as a quarantine station, US observation post, and private home of a British stage actress, famous for her parties.
+Later on, the island served as a quarantine station, US observation post, and private home of British stage actress Josset Agnes Hutchinson, famous for her parties.
 The current park preserves various archaeological traces and ruins of this colourful history.
 Today’s visitors can explore these sites, hike up and around the peaks (the views are worth the effort), and enjoy a dip at two small beaches.
 And of course Pigeon Island is also the main stage for the annual St Lucia Jazz Festival.

 4.1º N 60.9º W